newrelic/c-sdk/README.md

 If you would like to contribute to this project, review [these guidelines](./CONTRIBUTING.md).

 To [all contributors](https://github.com/newrelic/c-sdk/graphs/contributors), we thank you!
 Without your contribution, this project would not be what it is today.
-We also host a community project page dedicated to [New Relic C SDK](https://opensource.newrelic.com/projects/newrelic/c-sdk).

 ## License
 The New Relic C SDK is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.